-Under the hood is Honda’s 1.8 liter i-VTEC engine that delivers maximum power output of 141hp and 172 NM of torque mated to a Continuously Variable Transmission (CVT) with Earth Dreams Technology.
+Upfront, the HR-V has a solid wing face design with unified grille and lights, incorporating LED daytime running lights (DRL) and LED dual projector headlights.
+Sporty 17-inch Alloy wheels also come standard across the range.
+Under the hood is Honda’s 1.8-liter i-VTEC engine that delivers a maximum power output of 141 hp and 172 NM of torque.
+This mill comes with a Continuously Variable Transmission (CVT) of Earth Dreams Technology.
 This combination delivers exhilarating driving performance while also delivering good fuel economy when driving in and out of the city in the Philippines.

 The Honda HR-V was launched back in June of 2015.
 The subcompact crossover came to the Philippine market to complement the brand's compact crossover offering, the CR-V. A facelift to the HR-V was introduced on August 23, 2018, and it included a new RS trim level that adds a blacked-out grille with new two-tone wheels and an updated lighting system front and back.

 The HR-V has a monocoque chassis that gives this model a character of its own, even if it is based on the Honda Jazz with a few key changes with regard to dimension and ride height.
 The dimensions of the vehicle come in at 4,294mm for its length, 1,772mm for its width, 1,605mm for its height, which all rides on a wheelbase of 2,610mm.
 The HR-V also stands on 185mm of ground clearance to help it tackle less than forgiving roads.
 The front suspension is a MacPherson strut while the rear uses a torsion beam system.
 A set of disc brakes are present both in the front and in the rear, with the front set using ventilated discs while the rear has a pair of solid discs.
 The wheels of the HR-V come in at 17 inches or 16, depending on the variant purchased.